 Minimum Interest Charge.
-If we charge you interest, the charge will be no less than \$2.
+If we charge you interest, the Fact Sheet shows the minimum amount we will charge.
 We add the charge to the regular purchase balance or allocate it among one or more of the balances that accrues interest.